jarydo/jarydo.github.io/src/content/files/favourite_films.md

 My (current) faves:

 - Don Hertzfeldt's [It's Such a Beautiful Day](https://vimeo.com/ondemand/itssuchabeautifulday) changed the directory of my life.
 I have never had a piece of art affect me so profoundly before, and I am not sure I will again.
 Animation is so powerful.
-Managed to convince my local cinema to play it during the rerelease, eternally grateful to have seen it in theatres.
+Managed to convince my local cinema to play it during the re-release, eternally grateful to have seen it in theatres.

 - Terry Gilliam's [Brazil](https://www.youtube.com/watch?v=A_7ATU9dslE&ab_channel=HDRetroTrailers) is a masterwork of set design and creativity, it operates on its own plane of existence and is so unabashedly itself.